DEVELOPER7-sudo/OnyxGPT.Code/README.md

 - **🤖 AI-Powered Development:** Describe your app and watch AI build it
 - **📱 Live Preview:** See your application update in real-time as code is generated
-- **📁 Project Management:** Dashboard to manage multiple projects
+- **📁 Project Management:** Dashboard to manage multiple projects locally
 - **🔄 Real-time Streaming:** Watch the AI agent think and code in real-time
-- **🎨 Modern UI:** Clean, responsive interface built with Tailwind CSS
+- **🎨 Modern UI:** Clean, responsive interface built with Tailwind CSS and shadcn/ui
-- **🔧 Multiple AI Models:** Choose from different Gemini models based on your needs
+- **🔧 Multiple AI Models:** Choose from Gemini 2.0 Flash, 2.5 Flash, or 2.5 Pro
-- **💾 Persistent Projects:** All projects are saved and can be reopened anytime
+- **💾 Local Storage:** All projects stored in browser localStorage, no backend database needed
+- **🔔 Toast Notifications:** Real-time feedback on every operation
+- **🔐 Privacy-First:** All data stays on your device, no cloud sync

 ## 🗺️ Project Roadmap